fares-h-moneim/MyRankApp/README.md

 A simple app using python to find students' ranks using their GPA as input with GUI using tkinter python library and accessing google sheet using gspread library from a googlr form

-## Software Required to Run the Game:
+## Software Required to Run the App:

 For this project you will only need to have [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) or [pycharm](https://www.jetbrains.com/pycharm/download/#section=windows).